daniel1noble/metaDigitise/cran-comments.md

 ## CRAN revisions
+	- Added more examples in functions.
+Please note that not all functions have examples as they are helper functions used in the major functions of the package.
+We have now tried to remove export of these.
+We do not anticipate users adopting them in normal use.
 	- Fixed package name style in DESCRIPTION
 	- Fixed metaDIgitise example to ensure example writes to temp directory
 	- Fixed package title